Victory Park, Tashkent: Particularities

 In September 2020, a resolution of the President "On measures to organize the activities of the Victory Park Memorial Complex" was adopted, according to which, the activities of the Victory Park Memorial Complex are organized under the Ministry of Defense.
 With this being the case, the complex is classified as a state institution and a legal entity.
 As such, it has its own development fund.
 The head of the complex considered to be a special advisor to the Minister of Defense is appointed and dismissed by the Minister of Defense in agreement with the Minister of Culture.

 The Center for Spirituality and Enlightenment, the Department of Information and Mass Communications, the Military Band Service and the Central Song and Dance Ensemble of the Armed Forces are located on the territory of the Complex.

-Tree of Peace

-A Tree of Peace (Quercus robur) was planted at the park on 15 March 2021, as the first foreign tree in the park.
-The Tree of Peace is an international project that originated in Slovakia in 2018, organized by non-governmental association Servare et Manere with the support of the Ministry of Foreign and European Affairs of the Slovak Republic.
-Ján Bóry, the Slovak Ambassador to Uzbekistan and Rustambek Qurbanov, Chairman of the Committee on Friendship and International Relations with foreign countries under the Cabinet of Ministers of Uzbekistan, participated together in the planting.